-Banco Finantia is an independent bank, with broad national and international experience of over 36 years and is an important operator in Portugal in the areas of investment and private banking.
+Banco Finantia is an independent bank, with broad national and international experience of over 37 years and is an important operator in Portugal in the areas of investment and private banking.

 Banco Finantia has always presented a solid financial structure with capital ratios higher than the sector average.
+The stability and sustainability of its business model have earned the trust of customers and counterparties over the years.